 Presentation Transcript: Important Points

 Anything that helps in computing anything is a computer.
 Early computers were basically calculators with or without storage capability.
-This presentation is about progress of computers.
+This presentation is about the progress of computers.

 1] Early computers were mechanical